kaitmore/multimesh-workshop/workshop.md

 kubectl exec -it $(kubectl get pods --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}' | grep '^ping-pong') -c sidecar curl localhost:8001/clusters
 ```

-This endpoint lists all the `clusters`, or network addresable locations, that our Ping Pong Service has been configured to route to.
+This endpoint lists all the `clusters`, or network addressable locations, that our Ping Pong Service has been configured to route to.
 You should see something like:

 ```sh
 xds_cluster::10.100.12.42:50000::cx_active::1